Protection against dodgy builders

 A no-win situation

-Paten says her home builder made major errors that called for extensive structural repairs - but when she demanded rectification, the builder told her he wouldn't be fixing anything and that she could take her case to VCAT.
+Another homeowner we talked to, Anne Paten, said her home builder made major errors that called for extensive structural repairs - but when she demanded rectification, the builder told her he wouldn't be fixing anything and that she could take her case to VCAT.